-Generally speaking if you are in Court and are given the opportunity to apply for a Court appointed attorney you should not refuse.
+Generally speaking if you are in Court and are given the opportunity to apply for a Court appointed attorney you should apply for one.
 Waiving your right to a Court appointed attorney means you will either represent yourself or hire your own attorney.
 Unless you plan to represent yourself anyway, do not waive your right to an appointed lawyer.
 Even if you plan to hire your own lawyer, you may discover you cannot afford an attorney, or may lose your job before you retain an attorney.
-You can always fire your Court appointed lawyer to hire your own, but generally can’t ask for a court appointed lawyer after finding out you can’t afford private counsel.
+You can always fire your Court appointed lawyer to hire your own lawyer.
+You may not be given another opportunity to request a court appointed lawyer after finding out you can’t afford private counsel.

-So who is a court appointed lawyer?
-Some counties such as Mecklenburg County have a Public Defender office that is analogous to the District Attorney office in that they represent people who cannot afford an attorney.
+Larger counties tend to have their own staff such as the Mecklenburg County Public Defender Office that is analogous to the Mecklenburg County District Attorney Office in that they represent people who cannot afford an attorney.
 When the public defender office is overworked or has a conflict there is a list of private attorneys who also take appointed clients.
 Other counties such as Union County do not have a Public Defender office, but only have a list of private attorneys who are on the Court appointed list.
 If you are in Union County you will be assigned at random 1 of the 25 or so attorneys who have chosen to be on the Court appointed list.